lifinance/contracts/docs/AllBridgeFacet.md

 ## LiFi Data

-Most of the methods accept a `ILiFiBridgeData _bridgeData` parameter.
+Most of the methods accept a `BridgeData _bridgeData` parameter.

 In the AllBridge contract call the fields `minAmount` and `sendingAssetId` are used for the transfer amount and the asset to be sent.
 Since the AllBridge bridge does not support native token bridging (it's mainly a stablecoin bridge) the methods will fail if native assets are tried to be bridged.